On the statistics of random-to-top shuffles: Introduction

 If there exists a sequence $c_n\to\infty$ such that $r\gtrsim (n\log n)/2 + c_n n$, then

-\end{theorem} Our last result concerns the asymptotic normality of the number of inversions of iterated random-to-top in the critical regime, and also it concerns the mixing regime.
-It is similar to the result on descents. \begin{theorem} Let $I^r_n$ be the number of inversions after $r$ iterated random-to-top shuffles of an $n$-card deck, starting from the identity.
+\end{theorem} Our last result concerns the asymptotic normality of the number of inversions of iterated random-to-top shuffles in the critical regime, and also it indicates a threshold for the mixing regime.
+It is similar to the result on descents. \begin{theorem} Let $I_{r,n}$ be the number of inversions after $r$ iterated random-to-top shuffles of an $n$-card deck, starting from the identity.
 Let $c>0$ be a constant.
 We have

 If there exists a sequence $c_n\to\infty$ such that $r\gtrsim (n\log n)/4 + c_n n$, then